-Viracta’s viral activation therapeutic approach represents a platform for a highly targeted approach to treat a range of viral-associated cancers and other serious diseases.
+Viracta’s viral gene activation therapy represents a platform for a highly targeted approach to treat a range of viral-associated cancers and other serious diseases.
 The Company’s initial focus is to apply the approach to address malignancies associated with the Epstein-Barr Virus (EBV), and to expand into additional applications.

 As represented in the diagrams, below, the approach provides a robust mechanism to selectively kill EBV+ cancer cells.